 The very first and most important step is admitting to yourself that you may have a problem.
 This may take some time, but the sooner you accept it the sooner you can seek help.
 Recovery is possible no matter how big the problem seems.

-- Be patient.
 Take things one day at a time, and don’t expect to be able to stop right away.
-Gambling is a compulsive behavior, so it’s hard to stop for a lot of reasons.
+Gambling is a compulsive behaviour, so it’s hard to stop for a lot of reasons.
 Remember to be gentle with yourself while you re-learn good habits.

 There are a number of services you can turn to.
 Read about them here.

 For more information and for problem gambling resources:

 - Gamblers Anonymous hold meetings around the country.

 - Samaritans also provide confidential advice and help.
 You can call them on 116 123.

 - Find a full list of support services here.

 Feeling overwhelmed and want to talk to someone?